Most Valuable Comic Books of the 1990s

 Harley Quinn first appeared in Batman: The Animated Series in September 1992.

 Dr. Harleen Quinzel was a psychologist working at Arkham Asylum.
-Dr. Quinzel was working on a project to cure the Joker of his murdurous insanity.
+Dr. Quinzel was working on a project to cure the Joker of his murderous insanity.

-Instead, Quinzel’s mentality and personality was corrupted by the Joker.
-She was transformed her into his lover and sycophant Harley Quinn.
+Instead, Quinzel’s mentality and personality were corrupted by the Joker.
+She was transformed into his lover and sycophant Harley Quinn.

 However, Harley Quinn is now an independent antihero in modern comic books.
 The character’s first comic book appearance was in The Batman Adventures #12 in 1993.

 In April 2016, a copy of this comic with a CGC grade of 9.8 sold for $1,800.

 This sale occurred a few months before the first Suicide film opened, so its value will certainly go up in the long-term future.

 If James Gunn’s The Suicide Squad is a hit, you can bank on it.

 As a collector of Modern Age comics, it’s important to keep perspective.

 In an era of relatively larger print runs, there is no scarcity of copies right now.